Voice Agent Integration Requirements: What to Look for in a White-Label Platform

 Native platforms like Trillet build integrations directly into their codebase.
 Wrapper platforms like VoiceAIWrapper rely on underlying providers (Vapi, Retell) for core functionality, meaning integration quality depends on multiple vendors.

-When Trillet connects to HubSpot, it's a single connection point.
-When a wrapper platform connects to HubSpot, data flows through the wrapper, through the underlying voice provider, and then to HubSpot - each hop introducing latency and potential failure.
+When Trillet connects to HubSpot, it is a single connection point.
+When a wrapper platform connects to HubSpot, data flows through the wrapper, through the underlying voice provider, and then to HubSpot.
+Each hop introduces latency and a potential failure point.

-The cascade failure problem: Wrapper architectures create 5+ integration failure points: wrapper platform → voice AI provider (VAPI/Retell) → LLM provider → TTS provider → telephony → your target system (HubSpot, calendar, etc.).
+The cascade failure problem: Wrapper architectures create five or more integration failure points: wrapper platform, then voice AI provider (Vapi or Retell), then LLM provider, then TTS provider, then telephony, then your target system (HubSpot, calendar, and so on).
 If any layer in this chain fails, your integration fails.
-Even with 99.5% uptime at each layer, compound reliability drops to under 97.5%.
+The math is multiplicative, not additive: even if each layer holds 99.5% uptime independently, the combined reliability is 0.995 to the fifth power, which is about 97.5% effective uptime (roughly 1,070 minutes, about 18 hours, of potential downtime per month).
+That figure is a direct calculation from those assumptions rather than a measured benchmark, and Trillet's own voice AI platform uptime math walks through it in full.
 When issues occur, debugging requires coordinating between multiple vendors who point fingers at each other.
 Native platforms like Trillet control the entire stack, enabling single-vendor troubleshooting and faster resolution.

 What Telephony Integration Capabilities Matter Most?